 Directory calls are made by selecting a vessel or station name from the calling directory.
 The calling directory holds thirty two of your previously entered names that you routinely contact during normal boating activities.

 To make a directory call:

 • Press the CALL key.
-The DSC calling menu appears in the display.
+The DSC calling menu appears in the display with the cursor indicating INDIVIDUAL topic.